-By asking this question, you’ll get to know the interviewer a little more.
+You’ll get to know the interviewer more by asking this question.
 This is a great opportunity to build rapport with them and become more memorable.

 It also gives you a glimpse of the positive aspects of the company.

 Suppose you have more than one job opportunity lined up and receive more than one offer after the interviewing process is over.
 In that case, you’ll be able to compare what the recruiter mentioned after you asked this question to weigh the pros and cons of each opportunity.

-A job isn’t all fun and games, and even the easiest positions will come with their challenges.
+A job isn’t all fun and games; even the easiest positions will come with challenges.

 But if you know what to expect, you’ll be better prepared to succeed should you get the position.

 Your hiring manager will also be impressed that you want to anticipate these challenges.

-You’ll have a better idea of whether you’ll enjoy a role when you have a clearer picture of what your day will look like.
+You’ll better understand whether you’ll enjoy a role when you have a clearer picture of your day.

 This is different from asking about what you’ll be working on.

 A typical day will let you know how much of what type of work you do and what the rhythm of the workplace feels like.

 On the other hand, simply asking about your responsibilities won’t paint a clear picture of what it’ll feel like to work there from day to day.

-Know what it’ll take to succeed by walking in the footsteps of those who came before you.
-Asking this question will empower you to develop yourself in the way that it takes to achieve success.
+Know what it’ll take to succeed by walking in the footsteps of those who worked in the role before you.
+Asking this question will empower you to develop yourself in the way it takes to achieve success.

 You can also ask the recruiter how they think this person could have improved so that you understand how to do an even better job.

 A job isn’t just an opportunity to make a paycheck.
 It’s also a chance to improve as a person and create more opportunities for yourself.
-This matters for your career path, but it also contributes to your happiness in your place of work.
+This matters for your career path but also contributes to your happiness in your place of work.